Bastos-abc/Internet_Graph/README.md

 - siblings file download and set on line 13 in the file (from https://github.com/InetIntel/Improving-Inference-of-Sibling-ASes)
 - Other informations set in config.py

-The consolidade_period.py create information files for a set period (the initial day and the period is set in config.py)
+The consolidade_period.py create information files for a set period (the initial day and the period is set in config.py file)
 Depends:
 - rov (https://github.com/InternetHealthReport/route-origin-validator);
 - numpy;
 - progressbar2

-The create_graph.py export ASes and its contections informatio to pdf files.
+The create_graph.py export ASes and its connections information to pdf files.
 Depends:
 - networkx (https://networkx.org/documentation/latest/auto_examples/index.html and https://pygraphviz.github.io/documentation/stable/install.html)
 - matplotlib